moggieuk/ERCF-Springy/README.md

 # WARNING: This repo is still being set up...
 Don't use this content just yet!

 ERCF "Springy" is a modification/upgrade to the ERCF v1.1 design.
 One of the problems with ERCF is tuning the grip on the filament by swapping out different sized "top-hats" until sufficent grip is found.
-This is a hassle and, although mostly works, the problem is that the flexible nature of the connection of filament blocks and the fact that the servo arm wears over time means that it isn't reliable over time.
+This is a hassle and, although mostly works, the problem is that the flexible nature of the connection of filament blocks and the fact that the servo arm wears over time means that it isn't reliable.
 Enter "Springy"...

 Springy is a reworked Selector Cart (and ancillary components) with built in articulated sprung servo.
 The whole servo assembly moves to ensure consistent pressure to grip the filament and works with a single "universal" top-hat.